Champions of Healthcare 2025

 Special Exemplary Project Award (x2 )

-This award honors a notable project by a member organization
+This award honors a notable project by a member organization that has demonstrated excellence through:

 1) advocacy; 2) innovative programs/services/systems that have increased access, improved health care services to the community, or decreased disparities; or 3) collaborative efforts to reach high-risk populations in the community.